Project structure#

 file#

-For a long time, the setup.py
+For a long time, Python developers used the setup.py

-file was generally used to build and
+file to build and

-distribute Python libraries.
+distribute their libraries.
 Unlike a static pyproject.toml

 file, the